Frequently Asked Questions

 While online classes provide the flexibility to plan your coursework around your busy schedule, you should be prepared to spend as much time covering the material and interacting with your professor and classmates as you would in a traditional on-campus course.

 To see what a Pace online degree completion course looks like, email email@example.com to request access to preview Blackboard, our online learning platform.

 How much time should I plan to commit to the program each week?

-We expect students to allocate about three hours a week for each credit taken, so expect a four-credit course to take 12 hours a week.
+The time a student allocates to a course is dependent upon the course, but we typically expect students to allocate about three hours a week for each credit taken, and it will vary, so a four credit course may take on average 12 hours a week.
 This will include both individual learning and group collaboration.

 What is the average class size?

 How many transfer credits do I need to have for acceptance?

 Candidates seeking their bachelor’s degree should have a minimum of 56 completed college credits eligible for transfer.
 Those candidates with fewer than 56 eligible college credits should apply for the AA in General Arts and Sciences degree.